-Rock Creek.-This creek and its tributaries is known to have left old high channels, some best worked by hydraulic methods and others by drifting.
+Rock Creek.-This creek and its tributaries is known to have left old high channels (worked by the early miners), some best worked by hydraulic methods and others by drifting.
 Jolly and McKinney Creeks are the most important.
 Easily accessible.